Ryammie/algorithm-mbti/README.md

-# demo
+# mbti
-hw for software engineering
+hw for algorithm